A New York sportsbooks hearing on Jan. 31 in Albany will examine the state of the now 1-year-old legal sports betting marketplace.

 State Assemblyman J. Gary Pretlow, D-Mount Vernon, sponsored a measure on Jan.
 17 that would legalize online poker.

-Both lawmakers favor legalizing New York online casino gambling, which neither has yet introduced as a bill this year.
+Both lawmakers favor legalizing New York online casinos, which neither has yet introduced as a bill this year.

 Meanwhile, RSVPs are likely arriving at their committees from invitees to the New York sportsbooks hearing.